mui/material-ui/docs/data/material/customization/dark-mode/dark-mode.md

 ## System preference

 Users might have a preference for light or dark mode that they've set through their operating system—either systemwide, or for a single user agent.
+The following sections explain how to enable it.

 ### Built-in support